masum184e/handbook/web/nextjs.md

 - `next.config.js rewrites` → Simple, lightweight, good for local dev to avoid CORS.
 - API route proxy → More control, when you need to add logic (auth, caching, validation).

+# Question

+1. Slower time to first paint (TTFP).
+2. No loading state → Content is available immediately.
+3. Fast Time to First Paint (TTFP).